kLabz/haxe-manager/libs/fuzzaldrin/README.md

 to be more precise, without its `neko` dependency).

-Note that some changes have been made to make it fit my needs, that can be seen in the git history of current directory.
+Note that some changes have been made to make it fit my needs, that can be seen in the git history of current directory (well, that was before the initial PR got squashed...).